Bodymoor Heath: Dog and Doublet Inn

+Bodymoor Heath has a pub.
+The pub is called the Dog and Doublet.
+It was constructed in 1786.
+Although some sources state it did not become a pub until 1835 it was trading in 1817.

+The inn provided refreshments for the parishioners of Kingsbury at the end of their annual two-day walk Beating the Bounds procession, when they covered the boundary of the 8,000 acre parish.

+The pub was granted grade II listed status in 1981 by English Heritage.
+It also has a grade II listed bridge.

 Aston Villa

 Aston Villa signage at Bodymoor Heath, seen in 2009.
 Note the tennis courts, behind the goalpost.

 Bodymoor Heath is also the home of Aston Villa Football Club's Bodymoor Heath Training Ground.
 The land it was built on was purchased in the 1970s by Aston Villa's chairman Doug Ellis from a local farmer.
 It was redeveloped in the 1990s after criticism of under-investment by the Villa manager John Gregory.